ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/building_a_simple_news_site.rst

 Templates control what gets shown to the outside world (also known as the site's "front end") and are grouped together into (you guessed it!) *Template Groups*.
 As usual, you can have as many Templates and Groups as you need.
-Templates are very important because they also define the URL structure of your site.
+Templates are very important because by default, they define the URL structure of your site.
 Here's how Template Groups and Templates make up an ExpressionEngine URL::

 	http://example.com/template_group/template_name